 Self-storage units can be an active or passive investment.
 Investors can own and operate a facility or invest the money and hire someone else to manage the day-to-day operations.

-For investors looking to collect passive income, there are a number of real estate investment trusts (REITs) specializing in self-storage.
+For investors looking to collect passive income, there are several real estate investment trusts (REITs) specializing in self-storage.
 REITs are acquiring portfolios of medium- and large-scale storage operators, and are now turning to small businesses.

 Unlike residential rental turnover—finding a new tenant, making repairs and upgrades and cleaning the unit—self-storage rental is a bit more straightforward.
 Units are generally concrete and steel that can be cleaned out quickly.
 Turnover is high, with a few tenants moving out every month, but the turnaround process is more straightforward.

-If a self-storage tenant fails to pay rent and does not vacate, the facility operator is able to put a lien on the property, collect debt or conduct an auction and collect the proceeds.
+If a self-storage tenant fails to pay rent, the facility operator can put a lien on the property or conduct an auction and collect the proceeds.
 Rules about what facility operators can do to recoup losses vary widely, so it’s important to research local and provincial laws.

 Self-storage facilities are more than a real estate investment; they’re also a retail business.
 Tenants will often need more than just the storage space.
 They may also require moving trucks, packing supplies and locks.
-Large-scale operators are able to offer more to customers than small businesses, like more competitive pricing or additional services like pick-up and delivery.
-By selling goods and services to your tenants you can increase your potential for profit, and earn more than you would simply collecting rent.
+Large-scale operators can offer more to customers than small businesses, like more competitive pricing or additional services like pick-up and delivery.
+By selling goods and services to your tenants you can increase your potential for profit, and earn more than you would simply be collecting rent.